 - wsl –set-default-version 2

-Restart your computer to complete the WSL installation and update to WSL 2.
-After about 3-5 minutes, you will be able to connect to the VM remotely.
+Restart your computer to complete the installation and upgrade to WSL 2.
+Wait about 3–5 minutes, then reconnect to the VM via Remote Desktop.

 This article uses Ubuntu 18.04 as an example.

-1. Download the version of Ubuntu you wish to use and rename it.
+1. Download the version of Ubuntu you request to use and rename it.

 - curl.exe -L -o ubuntu-1804.appx https://aka.ms/wsl-ubuntu-1804